Possible topics are

 - the carrying out of measurements and

 - the programming of real-time controller platforms, microcontrollers and FPGAs.

 - circuit and board layout software (Cadence Allegro),

 - development environments for microcontrollers or FPGAs (Atmel, Microchip, Altera Quartus).

-The use of these tools is not assumed, but learnt during the work.
+Previous knowledge of the mentioned tools are nor required, but learnt during the work.

-The topics for student theses are assigned centrally by the institute.
-At several information events during the year, the proposed theses are presented by the respective supervisor in the seminar room of the institute (room 1.282) and there is the possibility to ask technical questions on the topics.
+Additionally, several information events take place during the year, where the proposed theses are presented by the corresponding supervisor in the seminar room of the institute (room 1.282).
+There is the possibility to ask questions and get a more detailed view on the topics.
 The next dates are: